biroerik/movie/README.md

 # Movies website

 Folder structure:
-- movies-api
+- movies-api: nodeJs
-- movies-web: Frontend (NextJs)
+- movies-web: React

 ## movies-api
 You can run the project in development mode with `yarn run dev`.